sashi0034/GBEmu/README.md

 <img src="https://github.com/sashi0034/GBEmu/assets/82739042/2338a340-3469-48e6-9362-9d47105607bb" width="800">

-## Not implemented
+## Todo

   * GCB mode
-  * Many MBCs except MBC1
+  * Many MBCs (So far, only MBC1 has been implemented yet)
-  * Support for Mac / Linus (Only HLSL shaders have been written yet, GLSL shaders and other areas are not yet complete.)
+  * OpenGL Support (Only HLSL shaders for DirectX have been written yet, GLSL shaders and other areas are not yet complete.)